-No matter the season, the gardens are a delight, changing constantly in color scheme and plantings, beginning each year with over 10,000 tulips and daffodils that take center stage in the spring.
+No matter the season, the gardens are a delight, changing constantly in color scheme and plantings, beginning each year with thousands of tulips and daffodils that take center stage in the spring.

 Tulip fans may call our Tulip Hotline, (707) 433-5349, in the late winter/early spring months to find out when the tulips will be in full bloom.

-Ferrari-Carano’s spectacular five acres of gardens surrounding the winery are just as well-known as its wines.
+Ferrari-Carano’s spectacular gardens surrounding the winery are just as well-known as its wines.
 What began in 1987 as a labor of love for gardener extraordinaire Rhonda Carano, took 16 months just to plan and complete the initial planting.
-Today, garden aficionados and wine lovers alike enjoy the beautiful gardens and dazzling displays of color that Rhonda and head gardener Pat Patin have created.
+Today, garden aficionados and wine lovers alike enjoy the beautiful gardens and dazzling displays of color that were created all those years ago.

-The gardens surrounding Villa Fiore, Ferrari-Carano’s Hospitality Wine Center, are Italian/French parterre in style with classic, geometric shapes that form the architectural backbone of this garden.
-The Enclosed Garden at the front of the Estate Winery has a more park-like setting; relaxed in design with an emphasis on color and texture, and featuring a mixture of trees, shrubs, perennials and annuals.
+The gardens surrounding Villa Fiore, Ferrari-Carano’s Guest Experience Center, are Italian/French parterre in style with classic, geometric shapes that form the architectural backbone of the garden.
+The enclosed Villa Fiore Garden at the front of the winery has a more park-like setting; relaxed in design with an emphasis on color and texture, and featuring a mixture of trees, shrubs, perennials and annuals.